Code-Institute-Submissions/ahmedaboujeeb-milestone2/README.md

 Link to [wireframes](https://github.com/ahmedaboujeeb/milestone2/blob/master/assets/wireframes/Milestone%202%20WF.pdf) designed with Balsamiq.

+### User story

-#### As a User...
+#### As a new user

-- I want to have fun playing the game.
+- Have fun playing the game.
-- I want to restart the game.
+- Restart the game.
-- I want to navigate through the website.
+- Navigate through the website.
-- I want to learn more about the game.
+- Learn more about the game.
-- I want to learn the rules of the game.
+- Learn the rules of the game.
-- I want to find top players on the map.
+- Find top players on the map.
-- I want to follow Memory Game on social media.
+- Follow Memory Game on social media.

+#### As a returning user

+- Beat your old recored.
+- Get better at the game.
+- Become one of the top players.

 ## Features